Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 Having reached some confidence that the target model is representing the data generation process adequately, while assuring the validity and efficiency concerning the sampling, we next turn our attention to model validation (as opposed to validation of the output from the sampling algorithm).

 First, for each model we conducted posterior predictive checks to see that the model captured the regular features of the data.
 Second, all model comparison was conducted using LOO~\citep{vehtariGG17loo}, which relies on approximate leave-one-out cross-validation.
+LOO was selected since it has good diagnostics warning the user of suspect results; compared to other techniques (i.e., WAIC, BIC, AIC), that lack such diagnostics.

 \textit{(SMD4) Inferences}.
 The next section will provide results from the model by listing all parameter estimates (in our case the cutpoints, $\kappa$, are not relevant, but we shall focus on $\beta_1,\ldots,\beta_8$) and plot them.